AditBiramne/Academic-Evaluation-System/README.md

 │ └── login.html # Login page</pre>

 # 🚀 Features
-Student login and data entry form
+*Student login and data entry form

-Admin panel to view and manage student performance
+*Admin panel to view and manage student performance

-Evaluation based on academic inputs (UT marks, semester grades, etc.)
+*Evaluation based on academic inputs (UT marks, semester grades, etc.)

-Clean and responsive UI using custom CSS
+*Clean and responsive UI using custom CSS

 # 🧠 How it Works
-app.py is the core of the application.
+*app.py is the core of the application.
 It:

-Initializes the Flask app
+ -Initializes the Flask app

-Defines routes for:
+ -Defines routes for:

-/login – User login
+   -login – User login

-/form – Student mark entry
+   -form – Student mark entry

-/admin – Admin dashboard
+  -admin – Admin dashboard

-Handles form submissions and redirects
+*Handles form submissions and redirects

-Connects to the database to store and fetch data
+*Connects to the database to store and fetch data

-Renders HTML templates using render_template()
+*Renders HTML templates using render_template()

 # 🛠️ Tech Stack
-Backend: Flask (Python)
+*Backend: Flask (Python)

-Frontend: HTML, CSS
+*Frontend: HTML, CSS

-Templating: Jinja2
+*Templating: Jinja2

-Database: [Add MySQL / SQLite details here]
+*Database: [Add MySQL / SQLite details here]

 # 🔧 Setup Instructions
 1. Clone the Repository